 Newart are the experts in Aged Care Furniture.
-We have years of experience in the industry, and know there is more to aged care than picking a chair and Fabric.
-Newart has the expertise to design furniture suitable for aged care.
+We have extensive experience procuring furniture for all industries, and know there is more to aged care than picking a chair and Fabric.
+Newart has the expertise to supply furniture suitable for your specification.
 We procure a diverse range of Australian Made and Imported product from our local and international manufacturers.
 We manage logistics to be able to supply furniture Australia Wide.
 Most importantly, We have boots on the ground to Project Manage the Installation to ensure quality completion.
 Our unique service offering makes Newart an “All in one” expert in Aged Care Furniture.
 For hassle free expertise from conception to completion on your next project get in touch with our team on 1300 088 886.

 To demonstrate our expertise, take a look at a few points on our simplified checklist when working in aged care specific projects:

 Has the selected furniture been designed for use in aged care?

 Seems like such a simple question, however it is where most people go wrong!
 Furniture that is designed for aged care has to take into account how the majority of users are utilising the furniture.